OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Dynamic analysis
 In order to test for proper updating: try downloading an older version of the application with a security vulnerability, either by a release from the developers or by using a third party app-store.
 Next, see if it requires the enforced updating and if you are able to cancel the update one way or another and if you can then still continue to use the app / exploit the vulnerability.
 This includes validating whether the back-end will stop calls to vulnerable back-ends and/or whether the vulnerable app-version itself is blocked by the back-end.
-Last, see if you can play with the version number of a man-in-the-middled app and see how the backend responds to this (and if it is recorded at all for instance).
+Finally, see if you can play with the version number of a man-in-the-middled app and see how the backend responds to this (and if it is recorded at all for instance).

 ### References